ConduitNetwork/docs/integration_guides/Networking/bluecat.rst

 #.
 Enter in the following information

     Name
-      Name of the Bluecat Integration in |morpheus|
+      Name of the Bluecat Integration in |conduit|
     Enabled
       Uncheck to disable sync with the Bluecat endpoint URL